HaukeBartsch/heat/readme.md

-   --iterations "100"					Number of iterations performed --label "3"						Create a distance field with N separations for the simulated segments --showAllTemps					Show all voxel temperatures, not just the simulated subset
+   --iterations "100"					Number of iterations performed --label "3"						Create a distance field with N separations for the simulated segments --showAllTemps					Show all voxel temperatures, not just the simulated subset --gradient						Create the gradient of the temperature field (nframes=3)
 ```